kbernhagen/lufah/README.md

 positional arguments:
   COMMAND
-    state               show json snapshot of client state status              alias for state
+    state               Show json snapshot of client state. status              alias for state
-    units               show table of all units by group fold                start folding in specified group or all groups finish              finish folding and pause specified group or all groups pause               pause folding in specified group or all groups unpause             alias for fold
+    units               Show table of all units by machine name and group. fold                Start folding in specified group or all groups. finish              Finish folding and pause specified group or all groups. pause               Pause folding in specified group or all groups. unpause             alias for fold
-    config              get or set config values
+    config              Get or set config values.
-    groups              show json array of resource group names create-group        create group if it does not exist info                show host and client info
+    groups              Show json array of resource group names. create-group        Create group if it does not exist. info                Show host and client info.
-    log                 show log; use control-c to exit watch               show incoming messages; use control-c to exit get                 show json value at dot-separated key path in client state unlink-account      unlink account requires client 8.3.1 thru 8.3.16 link-account        account-token [machine-name]
+    log                 Show client log.
+Use control-c to exit. watch               Show incoming messages.
+Use control-c to exit. get                 Show json value at dot-separated key path in client state. unlink-account      Unlink account.
+Requires client 8.3.1 thru 8.3.16. link-account        Link to account by token.
-    restart-account     restart account/node connection
+    restart-account     Restart account/node connection.
-    wait-until-paused   run until specified group or all groups are paused enable-all-gpus     enable all unclaimed gpus in specified group dump-all            dump all paused units in specified group or all groups start               start local client service
+    wait-until-paused   Run until specified group or all groups are paused. enable-all-gpus     Enable all unclaimed gpus in specified group. dump-all            Dump all paused units in specified group or all groups. start               Start local client service.
-    stop                stop local client service
+    stop                Stop local client service.

-options:
+optional arguments:
   -h, --help            show this help message and exit -v, --verbose
   -d, --debug